This manual is for BookmarkFS, version 0.1.6.

 A filesystem-check handler context maintains internal states for handling fsck entries.

-To create a handler context, the create
+To create a handler context, the create function is called.

-It must not be NULL
+It must not be NULL.

-Type of the create
+Type of the create function is defined as:

 typedef int (bookmarkfs_fsck_handler_create_func) ( struct bookmarkfs_conf_opt const *opts, uint32_t flags, void **handler_ctx_ptr );